 These questions were discussed at a public symposium at Tate Modern, London on 7 & 8 February 2014.
 Organised in collaboration between Tate’s public Programmes team and the Ruskin School of Fine Art at the University of Oxford, the symposium considered how mirror-touch can model an interactive, sensitised way of engaging with artworks, film, and performance.
 Inspired especially by the ways mirror-touch involves a heightening of empathy with the non-figurative, the inanimate and the ‘other’, the symposium examined the socially catalysing nature of images and art objects.
 How does mirror-touch suggest the prioritisation of non-literal forms of participation- the cognitive or sensual- in contemporary art-going experience?
 And how might the exchangeable social and interior worlds of the mirror-touch synaesthete imply that ‘relational aesthetics’ is not the only pathway to political engagement with art?
 Speakers from neuroscience, art practice and theory, anthropology, and film studies will explore the implications of this fascinating condition, challenging the notion that merely looking is passive, and celebrating the agency of perception.

-In Thresholds mirror-touch synaesthesia provides a lens through which to re-examine contemporary art experience.
-Transporting mirror-touch, a social synaesthesia, from its native discipline of neuroscience and introducing it to leading thinkers in other fields, Thresholds, for the first time, explores the powerful potential mirror-touch holds as a model for empathic, reciprocal seeing.
+In this volume, mirror-touch synaesthesia provides a lens through which to re-examine contemporary art experience.
+Transporting mirror-touch, a social synaesthesia, from its native discipline of neuroscience and introducing it to leading thinkers in other fields, Mirror-Touch, for the first time, explores the powerful potential mirror-touch holds as a model for empathic, reciprocal seeing.